-PROJECT EXPENSES Grant Matching Category Matching

-Request A Cash B Cash Total C In-Kind D
+PROJECT EXPENSES Grant Request A Matching Cash B Category Cash Total C Matching In-Kind D

 Personnel (Staff)

 Administrative -0- -0- -0-

-Other
+Other List

-List Outside Fees & Services
+Outside Fees & Services Artistic

-Artistic

 Other, list

 Operating Expenses Printing

 Postage

 Insurance

 Telephone

 Space Rental

 Supplies and Materials

 List

 Maintenance Costs

 Specify

 Rentals

 Specify

 Marketing/Publicity

 Other, list

 Other Expenses

 List

 TOTAL EXPENSES Α В С D

 It is not necessary to have a figure on each line.
 Fill in where applicable.
 (C= Total cost of Project)

 PROJECT INCOME CASH (COLUMN B): This is where your cash match (column B) comes from.
 Your Project Income must at least equal Column B and may include funds from anticipated admissions, donations, memberships, registrations, other grants, your budget or other cash sources.
 SOURCES: Amount \$

-Applicant: FY2017 Financial Chart 4 IN-KIND CONTRIBUTIONS: All applicants please complete whether or reprovide the match.
-These are donated goods and services, which have include donated space, administrative, maintenance, secretarial staff times a documentable cash value.
-Nature of Contribution Cash Value Total In-Kind Contributions \$ Additional Information Are you currently or did you in the past receive grant funds from ar Agency.
-If so, which county and what year(s)?
-It is strongly suggested that a re-grantee attend a minimum of one Cultural and Heritage Affairs technical assistance workshop within the workshop(s) and person who attended during 2015/2016. • IV.
-SUPPORT MATERIAL List on a separate sheet of paper the required and optional support mate application. terials submitted with this To help the Office serve you better, describe the types of workshops or othe Union County Office of Cultural and Heritage Affairs to offer. er services you would like the
+Applicant: FY2018 Financial Chart 4 IN-KIND CONTRIBUTIONS: All applicants please complete whether or to provide the match.
+These are donated goods or services having a lnclude donated space, administrative, maintenance, secretarial staff time a documentable cash value.
+Nature of Contribution Cash Value Total In-Kind Contributions Additional Information Are you currently or did you in the past receive grant funds from ar Agency?
+If so, which county and what year(s)? - It is strongly suggested that a re-grantee attend a minimum of one Cultural and Heritage Affairs technical assistance workshop within the workshop(s) and person who attended during 2016/2017. · · IV.
+SUPPORT MATERIAL List (on a separate page) the required and optional support materials su bmitted with this application.
+To help our office serve you better, describe the types of workshops or on the Union County Office of Cultural and Heritage Affairs to offer. other services you would like

-FY 2017 UNION COUNTY LOCAL ARTS GRANT PROGRAM SELF-EVALUATION SITE AND PROGRAM ACCESSIBILITY QUESTIONNAIRE
+FY 2018 UNION COUNTY LOCAL ARTS GRANT PROGRAM SELF-EVALUATION SITE AND PROGRAM ACCESSIBILITY QUESTIONNAIRE

-Organization: Person Completing Form: Day Phone: This checklist should be completed each year to reflect any be familiar with the plan and review it annually.
-This Quest the ADA.
-A comprehensive self-assessment is recommend its full obligations under the law.
-Evaluate sections that on assessment survey tool has been developed by the Cultural available on its website, http://culturalaccessnetwork.org or tionnaire covers only basic accessibility undended for an organization to better understand by apply to your organization.
-A selfall Access Network of New Jersey and is Has the organization conducted a self-assessment or contracilities and programs? yes no Comments: racted a professional assessment of its Organizational Policies and Practices has a board-approved policy statement regarding ADA has assigned or plans to assign an ADA coordinator has established or plans to establish or share an ADA a offers or plans to offer sensitivity training to staff, board provides adequate support if claiming "undue burden" Comments: advisory board Employment Issues An adequate plan should, at minimum, demonstrate the org has an organizational employment non-discrimination p disabilities has a plan to provide reasonable accommodations for r current administrative office is not accessible has or plans to have job descriptions for staff and volunt marginal functions is proactive in hiring people with disabilities meetings and/or employee interviews if its Comments: marginal functions is proactive in hiring people with disabilities
+Organization: Person Completing Form: Day Phone: This checklist should be completed each year to reflect any revision be familiar with the plan and review it annually.
+This Questionnaire the ADA.
+A comprehensive self-assessment is recommended for a its full obligations under the law.
+Evaluate sections that only apply assessment survey tool has been developed by the Cultural Acces available on its website, http://culturalaccessnetwork.org or by calli Has the organization conducted a self-assessment or contracted a facilities and programs? or possible in the cultural programs? covers only basic accessibility under n organization to better understand to your organization.
+A self- s Network of New Jersey and is ng 973-731-6582, ext 15.
+Organizational Policies and Practices has a board-approved policy statement regarding ADA compliahas assigned or plans to assign an ADA coordinator has established or plans to establish or share an ADA advisory offers or plans to offer sensitivity training to staff, board, and/or provides adequate support if claiming "undue burden" Comments: board Employment Issues An adequate plan should, at minimum, demonstrate the organization has an organizational employment non-discrimination policy states with disabilities has a plan to provide reasonable accommodations for meetings current administrative office is not accessible has or plans to have job descriptions for staff and volunteer post marginal functions is proactive in hiring people with disabilities Comments: atement which includes people s and/or employee interviews if its